Laurie Schwab Zabin: Research and advocacy

 Zabin's research at Johns Hopkins investigated trends in teenage pregnancies.
 Her dissertation revealed that approximately half of teenage pregnancies occur during the first 15 to 19 months after teenage girls become sexually active.
 Interestingly, she also found that teenage girls were not seeking services from clinics until roughly a year after becoming sexually active, suggesting that part of the issue dealt with timing of medical services.

 Her findings were pivotal for vitalizing public health efforts to establish more family planning and contraceptive clinics across schools in the United States.
 Zabin and her colleagues began this initiative by establishing a family planning clinic near two high schools in Baltimore with the intent of providing better-quality education to high school teens about reproductive health.
 Zabin's work was vital for introducing the idea of schools providing reproductive education and services to teens.

 In 1981, she helped establish the Social Science Fertility Research Unit in the Johns Hopkins OB/GYN division.
 She also taught public health students at Johns Hopkins as a professor and continued to publish research articles on reproductive health and family planning.

 Leadership

-In 1962, Zabin was invited to join the national board of Planned Parenhood due to her significant contributions as a volunteer.
+In 1962, Zabin was invited to join the national board of Planned Parenthood due to her significant contributions as a volunteer.
 As a board member, she directed committees on policy development and also helped expand the national reach of Planned Parenthood.

 Zabin served on the Adolescent Health Committee of the American College of Obstetrics/Gynecology.
 She also helped establish the Population and Reproductive Health division of the Bill & Melinda Gates Institute for Population Control in 1998, serving as the director until 2002.
 During those years, she assisted in the training of over 850 scholars, fellows, and researchers from all across the globe with the aim of improving leadership and research skills in public health.